 From Ohio History Central

 Following the Battle of Fallen Timbers, Wayne utilized Fort Defiance as his base of operations.
-He ordered the destruction of all Native American villages and crops within a fifty-mile radius of the fort.
-With the signing of the Treaty of Greeneville in 1795, the natives permitted the Americans to maintain a trading post and fort at Fort Defiance, although the United States had ceded the right to settle this portion of Ohio.
-Until the War of 1812, Fort Defiance served as one of America's western-most outposts in the Ohio Country and helped protect local citizens from native attacks.
-William Henry Harrison utilized the fort in his campaigns against Native Americans in the early 1810s as well as a staging area against the British in the War of 1812.
+He ordered the destruction of all American Indian villages and crops within a fifty-mile radius of the fort.
+With the signing of the Treaty of Greeneville in 1795, the American Indians permitted the Anglo-American settlers to maintain a trading post and fort at Fort Defiance, although the United States had ceded the right to settle this portion of Ohio.
+Until the War of 1812, Fort Defiance served as one of America's western-most outposts in the Ohio Country and helped protect local citizens from American Indian attacks, as well as promulgating attacks on area American Indians.
+William Henry Harrison utilized the fort in his campaigns against American Indians in the early 1810s as well as a staging area against the British in the War of 1812.
 Modern-day Defiance, Ohio, was founded at the fort's location.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.